vicky3663/AI_Group17/README.md

 # AI_Group17

-Got it!
-Since you tested the model using Flask's UI locally and attempted Docker deployment, I'll adjust the **README** to reflect your actual workflow.
-Here’s the updated version:

----

 # **Fashion-MNIST Image Classification with Flask & Docker Deployment**
 🚀 **A deep learning-based image classification system using CNN and Flask, with an attempt to deploy using Docker.**